-In this article, you can read all about INTELSAT, formerly called ITSO, as part of the science and technology segment of the UPSC syllabus.
+In this article, you can read all about International Telecommunications Satellite Organisation (INTELSAT), formerly called ITSO, as part of the science and technology segment of the UPSC syllabus.

 INTELSAT – UPSC Notes:- Download PDF Here

 Aspiring civil service candidates need to have a firm grip on such topics as it is an important part of the IAS Exam.